maleyva1/nerdtalk/README.md

 # nerdtalk

-`nerdtalk` is an XML-RPC implementation in pure Nim.
+`nerdtalk` is an [XML-RPC](http://xmlrpc.com/) implementation in pure Nim.

+`nerdtalk` is still very much in development so use this library at your own discretion.

 ## Example Usage